 Once you’ve fully whipped your meringue, you can add in a flavoring (vanilla, almond extract, lemon extract) or even cocoa to make a chocolate meringue.
 Just how much is really up to you.

-I use this meringue to make a lot of things, from Baked Alaska (and I have an Awesome Pumpkin Baked Alaska recipe that I’ll be doing a video of soon) to meringue kisses, Swiss butter cream icing, and of course, lemon meringue pie.
+you can use this meringue to make a lot of things, from Baked Alaska to meringue kisses, Swiss buttercream icing, and of course, lemon meringue pie.

 As for amounts, 1 ½ cups of sugar to ¾ cup of egg whites and 1 tsp of pure vanilla extract make more than enough meringue to mound a nice dome on a 9” pie.